Pakistan, India, Taliban say know nothing about missing plane

 In Port Blair, capital of the remote, forested Andaman and Nicobar Islands, the Indian Navy Ship Kesari returned to its base after being recalled following a two-day search scanning the Andaman Sea.

-A senior defence source there said that if the plane had crashed in the area light debris could have drifted a vast distance.
+A senior defense source there said that if the plane had crashed in the area light debris could have drifted a vast distance.

+“I would estimate that debris would be travelling at least 15 nautical miles an hour, so you can imagine how far it would be after more than a week,” he said.